Counsel to the Inquiry

 Richard Millett QC has been appointed as Lead Counsel to the Inquiry.
 Richard was called to the Bar in 1985 and was appointed Queen’s Counsel in 2003.
 He has extensive experience of handling complex commercial disputes in a range of specialist areas, with an emphasis on advocacy in court, arbitration and other tribunals.
 He also sits as a Deputy High Court Judge.

-Richard will be assisted by Bernard Richmond QC and Kate Grange QC.
+Richard will be assisted by Bernard Richmond QC, Kate Grange QC and Andrew Kinnier QC.

 Kate Grange QC was called to the Bar in 1998 and was appointed Queen’s Counsel in 2017.
 She has particular expertise in relation to commercial, construction, public and inquiry law.